danielsellergren/actual-entities/README.md

-# Actual Entities with Canvas & JavaScript
+# Actual Entities with Canvas

 ## Overview